GENERATE_SYNTHETIC_DATA

 configuration_object

-An OBJECT value that specifies the details of the request.
+An OBJECT that specifies the details of the request.
 You can use an OBJECT constant to specify this object.

 The OBJECT value has the following structure: